 There is progressive neurologic deterioration: seizures usually begin in the first few days or months of life with progressive hypotonia and developmental delay in the first year of life.

-Menkes disease or "kinky hair, kinky vessel syndrome" is a multi-systemic disorder with an X linked inheritance, with mutation of the gene ATP7A located on Xq13.3.
+Menkes disease is a multi-systemic disorder with an X linked inheritance, caused by mutation of the gene ATP7A located on Xq13.3.
 Two-thirds of patients have a positive family history, while the other one-third of patients have spontaneous mutations.

 - metaphyseal widening of the femur and ribs